Vincenwwx/riskFinder/control_center/README.md

-# HW Emulator for Advanced Risk Management Method - Gateway

-## Introduction
-### Who are behind the project?
-Author: Wenxin Wang, University of Stuttgart

-Supervisors: Dr. Grimmeisen Philipp, Jun.-Prof. Dr.-Ing Andrey Morozov
-### What is this code used for?
+# Control Center
-This part of code is for the gateway part of the master thesis of _Development of the Demonstration Hardware of the Advanced Risk Assessment Method for Industrial CPS_.
+This part of code is for the control center part of the master thesis of _Development of the Demonstration Hardware of the Advanced Risk Assessment Method for Industrial CPS_.
 In the program, a GUI for visualization and control of the whole emulator will be provided, and in the GUI the user can:
 - See the physical layout of the production line units (PLU);